ellikarg/firsteverprogram/README.md

 Thank yous go to:
 - my mentor Jubril Akolade for giving me tips and support in three interesting and helpful mentoring sessions
-- Ed, one of the tutors, who helped me again - this time with a problem of my repository
+- Ed, one of the tutors, who helped me again - this time with a problem of my github repository
 - And finally, thanks to my flatmates and friends who distracted me in the right moments (for example when I was stuck with a problem) and made me jump in cool water or enjoy the sun before getting back to my code ;)

 ---